 Use of social engineering, such as compelling stories or photos, to persuade large number of users to 'like' a social networking page.
 Many of the stories are fake, and are part of a scam which makes money from the exposure generated by people liking and hence sharing the page.

 Small programs that automate common tasks in Microsoft Office documents.
 Macros may be used by attackers to run malicious code hidden in Office documents.

 Malicious software (malware)

-A catch-all term used to describe software designed to be installed into a computer system for the purpose of causing harm to you or others.
-This would include viruses, spyware, trojans, worms, etc.
+A catch-all term used to describe software that may be used to cause harm to you or others.
+Types of malicious software includes viruses, trojans, worms, keyloggers, etc.

 A padlock display in a browser is intended to indicate a secure connection or website, although it may not always be a reliable indicator.
 Users should look instead for ‘HTTPS’ at the beginning of the address bar and check the website’s SSL certificate.